TWUOnline/orientation/1000-words.md

 * Describe how you thought about this, or what approach \(or variation\) you tried.
 * Take your photo that you are most proud of in terms of learning a new photo technique, and write a summary in the shared Google doc [How We Are Becoming better Photographers](https://docs.google.com/document/d/15z7L194rakK4jbgshTDNkRm5FmBDGCaZDfXbVQxywTE/edit?usp=sharing).
 With your contribution, we will have a guide for others to benefit from.

+##### Go on a Photo Safari

+We have a fun way to exercise your visual interpretation skills.
+Below are a list of subjects to capture in photos that you must to find **within a 15 minute window of time**.
+It is less about creating highly artistic images, but just being inventive in interpreting the subjects.
+When ready, pick a place that is likely to have a variety of subjects \(middle of town or campus, your basement, whatever\).

+This is not a test!
+You do not have to get them all, just try to think in interesting ways about how to interpret and capture the list.

+Here is what to seek in your own photo safari!

+1. Your first photo is of something that shows the current time!
+Document when you started the safari.
+2. In the next 15 minutes, try to capture as many of the following photos as you can
+   * Make an ordinary object look more interesting, almost supernatural
+   * Take a photo that makes use of converging lines
+   * Take a photo dominated by a single color
+   * Take a photo of something at an unusual angle
+   * Take a photo of two things that do not belong together
+   * Take a photo that represents the idea of “creativity”
+   * Take a photo that expresses a human emotion
+   * Take a photo that emphasizes mostly dark tones or mostly light ones.
+   * Make a photo that is abstract, that would make someone ask, “Is that a photograph?”
+   * Take a photo of an interesting shadow.
+   * Take a photo that represents a metaphor for complexity.
+   * Take a photo of someone else’s hand \(or paw\)
+3. Take another photo of a timepiece that shows the time you stopped.
+It should be fifteen minutes since step 1, right?
+4. Write a blog post about your experience and include all of your photos \(if using WordPress, see [how to make a Gallery in your post](http://codex.wordpress.org/The_WordPress_Gallery)\).
+Describe the place you chose to do this, and why you chose it.
+What was the experience like?
+What photos worked for you best?
+What do you think was the most inventive?
+5. Categorize your post as 'Photosafari' so we can aggreate them.

-[^1] These activities is adapted from an open course called [YouShow](http://youshow.trubox.ca/about/schedule/unit-2/) offered at Thompson Rivers University in 2015.
-It is used here under the original [Creative Commons Attribution License](http://creativecommons.org/licenses/by/4.0/).
+[^1] These activities are adapted from an open course called [YouShow](http://youshow.trubox.ca/about/schedule/unit-2/) offered at Thompson Rivers University in 2015.
+They are used here under the original [Creative Commons Attribution License](http://creativecommons.org/licenses/by/4.0/).
 The original activity was devised in a dark basement by [@cogdog](https://twitter.com/cogdog) and [@brlamb](https://twitter.com/brlamb).